Italian submarine Malachite: Construction and career

 From 16 to 24 December 1942 she patrolled an area between the island of La Galite and Cape de Fer.
-She patrolled off the island of La Galite on January 4 and 5 1943 again.
+She patrolled off the island of La Galite on 4 and 5 January 1943 again.

-On January 21 Malachite was deployed to an area between Cape Carbon and Cape Bougaroun.
-At 4:55 on January 22 she sighted an incoming convoy heading to Bona, Algeria.
+On 21 January Malachite was deployed to an area between Cape Carbon and Cape Bougaroun.
+At 4:55 on 22 January she sighted an incoming convoy heading to Bona, Algeria.
 At 05:18 she fired four torpedoes, and dove to avoid an attack by the escorts.
 Two explosions were heard, but again British post-war documents contain no mention of this attack.

-On February 2, 1943 Malachite left Cagliari with a group of 11 commandos from the battalion "San Marco" whose goal was to blow up a railway bridge in El Kejur, Algeria.
-In the evening of February 6, the commandos landed by Cape Matifu, while the submarine remained on station waiting for their return.
+On 2 February 1943 Malachite left Cagliari with a group of 11 commandos from the battalion "San Marco" whose goal was to blow up a railway bridge in El Kejur, Algeria.
+In the evening of 6 February, the commandos landed by Cape Matifu, while the submarine remained on station waiting for their return.
 An explosion was heard some time later, and a signal rocket was launched indicating success of the operation.
 There was gunfire heard on the beach shortly thereafter, and none of the commandos returned.
-The submarine waited until 6:30 on February 7 and then left to avoid being discovered by the enemy escorts.
+The submarine waited until 6:30 on 7 February and then left to avoid being discovered by the enemy escorts.

-Malachite was heading to her base in Cagliari, when already in view of the Sardinian coast she was spotted by the Dutch submarine HNLMS Dolfijn in the morning of February 9, 1943.
-At approximately 11:00, HNMS Dolfijn launched a salvo of 4 torpedoes at Malachite.
+Malachite was heading to her base in Cagliari, when already in view of the Sardinian coast she was spotted by the Dutch submarine HNLMS Dolfijn in the morning of 9 February 1943.
+At approximately 11:00, Dolfijn launched a salvo of 4 torpedoes at Malachite.
 The Italian submarine managed to avoid three of them by deftly maneuvering, but the fourth one hit her on the stern, and she sank within a minute, taking down 35 crew with her.
 Commander Cinti, three other officers, and nine NCOs and sailors managed to escape.

 The wreck of Malachite was located in September 1999 at a depth of 117 to 124 meters.